ethanb-cisa/m-21-31-phishing-reporting/README.md

 ## Features:
 - Downloads ***quarantined*** emails marked as `Phishing` or `High Confidence Phishing` from EOP and sends them to CISA's federal phishing reporting mailbox.
 Emails released from quarantine are not sent.
+- Encrypts quarantined emails into a zip archive (using 7zip command line tool)
 - Supports user and app-based execution methods.
 - Tracks sent emails to ensure submissions are not duplicated.
 - Rate limiting to stay under Exchange Online's [sending limits](https://learn.microsoft.com/en-us/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#receiving-and-sending-limits).
 This is ~28,000 submissions/day capacity.